lockieluke/cider-swiftui/README.md

 ### Install JS Dependencies and compile TypeScript files

-Cider for macOS uses some TypeScript for handling Authorisation and Playback, ~~they are automatically compiled to JavaScript when Xcode builds the project~~(nuked this funtionality because everyone has `yarn` installed differently and Xcode creates a sanitised shell environment for all its build scripts, it would not be able to find your `yarn` installation).
+Cider for macOS uses some TypeScript for handling Authorisation and Playback.
 However, before compiling anything, JS Dependencies would have to be installed

 ```shell
 task install-js-deps